atg-abhishek/actionable-ai-ethics/_build/html/_sources/intro.md

 ![Cover image](cover.png)

-*The book is forthcoming in 2021 to be published by Manning*
+*The book is forthcoming in 2021 to be published by Manning Publications*

 ***